Catharine Beecher: Midlife in the West

-In 1832, Beecher moved with her father to Cincinnati to campaign for more schools and teachers in the frontier.
+In 1832, Beecher moved with her father to Walnut Hills, Cincinnati, where he became head of the new Lane Seminary, to campaign for more schools and teachers in the frontier.
 There she opened a female seminary, which, on account of her failing health, was discontinued after two years.
 She then devoted herself to the development of an extended plan for the physical, social, intellectual, and moral education of women, to be promoted through a national board.
 For nearly 40 years, she labored perseveringly in this work, organizing societies for training teachers, establishing plans for supplying the territories with good educators, writing, pleading, and traveling.
 Her object, as she described it, was "to unite American women in an effort to provide a Christian education for 2,000,000 children in our country."
 She made her field of labor especially in the West and South, and sought the aid of educated women throughout the United States.

 Later life and death

 In 1837, Beecher retired from administrative work.
-After returning East she started The Ladies' Society for Promoting Education in the West.
+After returning East she started the Ladies' Society for Promoting Education in the West.
 In 1847 she co-founded the Board of National Popular Education with William Slade, a former Congressman and then governor of Vermont.
 In 1852 she founded the American Women's Educational Association.
 Their goal was to recruit and train teachers for frontier schools and send women into the West to civilize the young.
 Their efforts became a model for future schools developed in the West.

 It was claimed that hundreds of the best teachers the West received were sent under the patronage of this system.
 To a certain extent the plans succeeded, and were found beneficial, but the careers of the teachers were mostly short, for they soon married.

 In The American Woman's Home, published in 1869, Beecher and her sister presented a model home from a woman's perspective.
 The kitchen was inspired by a cook's galley in a steamship.
 A movable partition on wheels provided flexibility and privacy in the small home, and also served as a wardrobe.
 Chapters of the book discussing ventilation and heating anticipated modern central heating.

 On May 12, 1878, Beecher died from apoplexy.